Ksreyan0725/My_personal_portfolio/README.md

 ## 📊 Version Information

-Current Version: **1.1.1**
+Current Version: 1.2
-- Version tracking is displayed in the Settings Panel under the App section.
+- Version tracking is displayed in the Settings Panel.
-- Updates are automatically detected and prompted via the Service Worker.
+- Updates are automatically detected via the Service Worker.

 ## 📄 License